agiza/elmsln-vagrant/README.markdown

 --------

-You can add `XDEBUG_PROFILE` to your GET parameter to generate an xdebug profile, e.g. [http://dev-site.vbox.local/?XDEBUG_PROFILE](http://dev-site.vbox.local/?XDEBUG_PROFILE)
+You can add `XDEBUG_PROFILE` to your GET parameter to generate an xdebug profile, e.g. [http://online.elmsln/?XDEBUG_PROFILE](http://dev-site.vbox.local/?XDEBUG_PROFILE)

-You can then investigate at [http://dev-site.local/webgrind/](http://dev-site.local/webgrind/)

 ## Other projects of interest